Nurse visa routes in Republic of South Africa

 What this means for nurses

-Of the 3 Republic of South Africa routes that commonly fit nurses, 2 need a sponsoring employer and 1 does not, and 1 can lead to permanent residence.
+Of the 3 Republic of South Africa routes that commonly fit nurses, 2 need a sponsoring employer and 1 does not, 1 have confirmed permanent residence mapping.
 Nurses work in a regulated field, so immigration approval is only half the journey: in most countries you must also clear a separate professional-registration or licensing step before you can practise in Republic of South Africa.
 That recognition process often takes as long as the visa itself, so it is worth starting in parallel.

 The most-used skilled route into Republic of South Africa overall is the Critical Skills Work Visa, which also fits many nurses — it is included below.